 Once again, lockdowns imposed in relation to the Covid 19 pandemic, had an immediate effect on Tribunal hearings.
 These were able to be rescheduled but the delays have certainly impacted on our efforts to meet the usually achievable goal of expeditious disposal.
 We have always conducted as much pre-hearing work as possible by telephone conferences, so were well-prepared to adapt.
-Once we had returned to Level 2, we conducted hearings by using the virtual meeting room technology, so that travel was avoided.
+We conducted hearings by using the virtual meeting room technology, so that travel was avoided.
 This posed some challenges, particularly where all members were not in the same room and involved separate connections to ensure out of court conferring among members and Chair, but worked well on the whole.